PlayVS Fortnite Rulebook

 - Players wait in the lobby until the match countdown is complete.

-- If one player in a Duo is eliminated, the player may elect to spectate the partner or join the next game lobby.
+- If one player in a Trio is eliminated, the player may elect to spectate the partner or join the next session lobby.

 18.104.22.168 Match Creation Failure.
 If the match does not start correctly, players must go back to their PlayVS connections panel to check they have linked the correct Epic account, using their in-game name.
-Epic accounts not connected prior to 12:00PM Pacific Time on match day will not be allowed to join the PlayVS event.
-Accounts must be level 15 or higher to compete.
+Epic accounts not connected prior to 11:00am Pacific Time on match day will not be allowed to join the PlayVS event.

 7. Game Rules